radixdlt/olympia-node/README.md

-# This repository has been superceded - Babylon is now live!
+# Babylon is now live!

 This repository was for the Olympia version of the Radix node and engine which powered the initial Olympia network.